 8. A private lender may wish to come by and inspect the property before they commit to financing a loan.

 Now you have the basic information that will be required by most Canadian mortgage brokers.
 You now can determine how creditworthy you are.
-A low LTV and a high credit rating means that you should be able to get financing under terms that are favorable to you.
-A high LTV ratio and a low credit score rating means that you are a higher risk and the interest rates may be higher.
+A low LTV and a high credit rating mean that you should be able to get financing under terms that are favorable to you.
+A high LTV ratio and a low credit score rating mean that you area higher risk and the interest rates may be higher.

 Understanding how creditworthy you are will put you in a better position to get the best possible dead on interest rate you will pay.
 You may also find out that you can borrow more than you thought.
 Try and have a realistic view of your situation since your home may have gone down in value.